 There are two carbohydrate groups:

-In addition to the above any balanced diet should include a lot of water (ideally 1 to 1.5ml of water per calorie ingested).
-Your MdS water will be rationed but the rations are MORE than adequate if you take your salt tablets and additional electrolytes correctly.
+As well as the above, any balanced diet should include a lot of water (ideally 1 to 1.5ml of water per calorie ingested).
+During the MdS, water will be rationed but the rations are MORE than adequate if you take your salt tablets and additional electrolytes correctly.
 During the race, your minimum food intake is 2,000 calories a day but you may need more.
-With a diet composed of 15 % protein, 30 % fats and 55 % carbs (with at least, half of those, slow burning carbohydrates), water consumption should be between 6 and 7 liters per day.
+With a diet composed of 15 % protein, 30 % fats and 55 % carbs (with at least half of those slow-burning carbohydrates), water consumption should be between 6 and 7 litres per day.
 To that water it is necessary to add electrolytes and vitamins.
-Consequently, food should be salted correctly and potassium, calcium, phosphorus, magnesium, vitamin C, B1, B2, PP, supplements are indispensable.
+Consequently, food should be salted correctly and potassium, calcium, phosphorus, magnesium, vitamin C, B1, B2, B12, supplements are indispensable.
 Take electrolytes and be OBSESSIVE about taking your salt tablets.
-A good system is one every half hour, however this will vary dependent on environmental factors and the salt intake from snacks and food.
+A rough guid is one (500mg) every half hour, however this will vary dependent on environmental factors and the salt intake from snacks and food.

-It is forbidden to fly with any kind of fuel and it can be difficult to find camping fuels in Morocco.
+You cannot legally fly with any kind of fuel and it can be difficult to find camping fuels in Morocco.
 Gas canisters are NOT allowed in the bivouac.
-Hexamine cooking tablets will be available to purchase 3 to 4 months before the event, from the MdS Boutique for delivery at the first bivouac.
-We will let you know when it is available.
+Hexamine cooking tablets will be available to buy for the event – we’ll let you know how closer to the race date.

 Please remember that MdS aims to leave no trace on its desert environment.
-Every water bottle given to you by the organisers will carry your official competition number and that it is forbidden to discard empty bottles, or bottle tops on the track.
-You will need to either exchange the empty bottle for a full one at the checkpoint or discard it at a designated disposal point after having filled your water carriers.
-Please refer to ARTICLE 16 in the regulations.
+Every water bottle given to you by the organisers will carry your official competition number and you must not discard it, or any bottle top, along the track.
+Instead, you must exchange each for a full one at the checkpoint or discard it at a designated disposal point after filling your water carriers.
+Please refer to ARTICLE 16 of the regulations.

 Want to know more?
-Head to www.runultra.co.uk has an absolute wealth of information about everything to do with MdS from how to train for it to how to pack your bag, to stories from past competitors.
-Check it out, and become a member for all the latest updates.
+Head to www.runultra.co.uk for a wealth of information about everything to do with MdS, from how to train to how to pack your bag, to stories from past competitors.
+Join now for all the latest updates.

-You will be invited to join a closed Facebook group for your specific race – don’t miss out!
+And don’t miss out on your chance to join a closed Facebook group for your specific race.